- Home

 How can I develop my curiosity?

-When thinking about ways to develop your curiosity, a good place to start is to consider what that sparks your interest.
+When finding ways to develop your curiosity, a good place to start is to consider what sparks your interest.
 For example, what topics have you always wanted to learn more about?

-However, experts suggest that when it comes to curiosity, it can be beneficial to look beyond general interests and consider exploring things that take you outside of your comfort zone.
-For example, a topic that doesn’t come naturally to you, or that you’ve never been in contact with before – perhaps a culture or language that’s different from your own.
+However, experts suggest that it can be beneficial to look beyond general interests and consider exploring things that take you outside of your comfort zone.
+For example, a topic that doesn’t come naturally to you, or one you’ve never experienced before – perhaps a culture or language that’s different from your own.

-This type of curiosity in particular can lead to a number of the benefits mentioned above; including increased empathy, problem-solving skills, and strengthened relationships, because it exposes us to alternative views and ideas.
+This type of curiosity can lead to several of the benefits mentioned above, including increased empathy, problem-solving, and strengthened relationships, because it exposes us to alternative views.

-Whatever way you decide to engage with your curiosity, the most important thing is to continually ask questions.
-Often it’s the ‘silly’ questions that can lead to new, unexpected knowledge.
+Whatever way you decide to engage with your curiosity, the most important thing for learning is to continually ask questions.
+Often, it’s the ‘silly’ questions that can lead to new, unexpected knowledge.

-Alternatively, if you’re unsure what you could do to spark your own curiosity, you might be interested in taking Britannia’s curiosity personality quiz.
-Your results will highlight potential areas of interest for you and suggest ways you could pursue them to spark and develop your curiosity.
+Alternatively, if you’re unsure what you could do to spark your curiosity, you might be interested in taking Britannia’s curiosity personality quiz.
+Your results will highlight potential areas of interest and suggest ways to pursue them.

-The hobbies and activities, learning, and leisure and lifestyle sections of our website also have plenty of topics to explore too.
+Our hobbies and activities, learning, and leisure and lifestyle sections also have plenty of topics to explore.

 Final thoughts...

-Curiosity hasn’t always had a positive wrap, but as research has shown, there are many impressive benefits that can come from being curious.
+Curiosity hasn’t always had a positive wrap, but as research has shown, many impressive benefits can come from being curious.

-Whether we use it to strengthen our ability to connect with others, increase our understanding of views that are different from our own, or to open up new opportunities, chances are we could all do with being a little more curious.
+Whether we use it to strengthen our ability to connect with others, increase our understanding of different views from our own, or open new opportunities, chances are we could all do with being a little more curious.

-For further reading, head over to the healthy mind section of our website.
-Here you’ll find a variety of articles on topics such as personal development, positivity, and overcoming challenges.
+For further reading, head over to our healthy mind section.
+Here, you’ll find a variety of articles on topics such as personal development, positivity, and overcoming challenges.

 Leigh Spencer is a freelance lifestyle writer for Rest Less and contributes articles on mental health and relationships.
 Leigh was in a long-term abusive relationship and is also raising awareness about emotional abuse, financial abuse, and reproductive coercion through her website: theinvisibleabuseproject.co.uk.
 When she’s not writing, she's supporting her two sons and following her other interests of politics and sport.
 She has also travelled extensively, visiting New Zealand on an exchange program, working in Canada as a nanny, and spending fourteen years in the USA with her family, including their two cats.